This article covers the following topics:

-Users can create their own customizable Dashboards — including charts of different types — based on the data from the standard, pivot, and advanced reports ⤵
+Users can create their own customizable Dashboards — including charts of different types — based on the data from standard, pivot table, and advanced reports ⤵

 Charts can be added to an individual report and also added to a Dashboard to create a consolidated view of different metrics for your business.
 Available chart types include Pie Charts, Lines (single and multi), Columns (single, stacked, multiple), Bars (single and stacked) as well as system types such as Scorecard.